giangnguyen2412/i-learn-llms/README.md

 ### [Tree of Thoughts: Deliberate Problem Solving with Large Language Models](https://arxiv.org/abs/2305.10601)

+They tried to integrate trees into chain of thoughts.
+At each step, they decompose thought steps and then generate thoughts, then evaluate the states and explore the tree.
+In this framework, we can use CoT when we generate thoughts.

+So, instead of only one single chain of thoughts, the Tree has multiple chains of thoughts, which allows for more exploration and consideration of different options.

+ToT is a generalized software application built on top of large language models that implements the ToT framework.
+It involves decomposing the intermediate process into thought steps, generating potential thoughts from each state, heuristically evaluating states, and using a search algorithm to explore the tree structure and find the optimal path.

+So in summary, CoT is a specific prompting technique that can be applied within the ToT framework to generate individual chains of thought.
+However, ToT is a more general framework that allows for multiple chains of thought to be generated and evaluated using heuristics and search algorithms.

 ## Consciousness debate

 ### [Consciousness in Artificial Intelligence: Insights from the Science of Consciousness](https://www.nature.com/articles/d41586-023-02684-5)